Skip to main content

 Molecular Mechanisms of Synaptic and Circuitry Development and Psychiatric Disorders

 Synapses are fundamental units of neuronal connectivity in the brain.
 It is at these specialized cell junctions that neurons communicate with one another.
 Many neuroscientists now look to the synapse for principles of learning and memory, for processes underlying behavior, and for pathological mechanisms of various neurological and psychiatric disorders.
-Our long-term goal is to understand the mechanisms regulating the development and function of synapses and to probe the roles of synaptic and circuitry dysfunction in certain abnormal behaviors and their relevance to psychiatric disorders.
+Our long-term goal is to understand the mechanisms regulating the development and function of synapses and to probe the roles of synaptic and circuitry dysfunction in certain abnormal behaviors and their relevance to neurodevelopmental and psychiatric disorders.
 There are currently three major aspects of research in the lab.

 Teaching